Are you struggling with confidence in the gym?

 As you can see these were some of the responses outlined by our ownership survey responders.

-What this shows is that this is really important to address because more than half of people don't feel confident in going to the gym.
+What this shows is that this is really important to address because not far off half of the people don't feel confident in going to the gym.

 In this article we aim to provide clear advice as to mitigating these factors.